Non-constituency Member of Parliament: Becoming an NCMP

 The Constitution and the Parliamentary Elections Act provide for a maximum of 12 NCMPs in Parliament.
 After the polling results for a general election have been released, the opposition candidates receiving the highest percentage of votes in their electoral divisions but not elected into Parliament will be offered NCMP seats.
 However, this is subject to several conditions.
 There must be fewer than 12 opposition members voted into Parliament, and the candidate must have garnered at least 15% of the total number of votes polled at the election in the contested electoral division.
 In addition, there can be no more than two NCMPs from one Group Representation Constituency ("GRC") and no more than one NCMP from an electoral division that is not a GRC (that is, a Single Member Constituency or SMC).

 If the number of opposition candidates elected is fewer than 12, losing opposition candidates who have the highest percentage of votes during the election will be declared elected as NCMPs to make up the minimum number of opposition MPs.
 Hence, the number of NCMP seats offered is 12 minus the number of elected opposition MPs.

 In the event that a group of candidates contesting in a GRC is offered an NCMP seat, the group must decide within seven days the person or persons to be declared elected as NCMPs and notify the returning officer.
 Elected NCMP must take an oath of allegiance to Singapore and to "preserve, protect and defend the Constitution of the Republic of Singapore".
 If this is not done at the first or second sitting of Parliament during its first session after the general election, Parliament may by resolution declare that the NCMP's seat has become vacant and that it will be filled by the next succeeding eligible candidate at the general elections, the candidates having priority based on the percentage of votes polled by them.

-Opposition members who qualify to become NCMPs are allowed to reject their seats in Parliament.
-During the 2011 general election, several opposition leaders stated that they would not want to accept NCMP seats.
-Among them was Low Thia Kiang, the Secretary-General of the Workers' Party of Singapore ("WP").
+Opposition members who qualify to become NCMPs are allowed to reject their seats in Parliament, as it was the case first seen since 2011 general election, several opposition leaders stated that they would not want to accept NCMP seats, such as Low Thia Khiang, then the Secretary-General of the Workers' Party, and former PAP MP and Progress Singapore Party founder Tan Cheng Bock.
+Low was re-elected in Aljunied GRC in the ensuing 2011 election; Tan lost the election by a narrow margin in West Coast GRC in the 2020 election and subsequently selected two of their fellow team members, Leong Mun Wai and Hazel Poa, as their NCMPs.

+There are two such situations to date where the offer was rejected, one after the 1984 election, and former Punggol East SMC MP Lee Li Lian after the 2015 election.